-Set in 1980s seaside England, this is the story of Edward, an unusual ten year old boy growing up in an old people's home run by his parents.
-Whilst his mother struggles to keep the family ...
+Set in 1980s seaside England, this is the story of Edward, an unusual ten-year-old boy growing up in an old people's home run by his parents.
+While his mother struggles to keep the family ...

 Some think the father's mustache at the party is a continuity error as he shaved it off that morning.
 However, it is a fancy dress party and the father is clearly wearing a fake mustache to go with his costume.
 See more »